philsturgeon/phil.tech/_posts/2011-01-04-introducing-fuelphp.markdown

 ### Summary

 We already have our [documentation](http://fuelphp.com/docs/) in place with not much [left to go](http://typewith.me/4cfbj6hLHL).
-I have a joke website [amiafucktard.com](http://amiafucktard.com/kanye_west) up and running to test the Fuel codebase which covers HMVC, Models, ActiveRecord, Caching, Session, Cookies, Forms, Templating and plenty more.
-If you want to have a look at the code it's all freely [available on GitHub](https://github.com/philsturgeon/amiafucktard.com) and another example site is [ScrapYrd.com](http://scrapyrd.com/) by Dan Horrigan, which will also be available on GitHub soon.

 It is still early says and you will most likely find bugs.
 Hell, it's not BETA yet but on the whole this framework is nearly there and it's [pretty damn quick](http://dhorrigan.com/blog/article/how-fast-is-fuel).

 Download it, give it a try and let me, Dan and the team know what you think!
 Swing by the IRC channel [#fuelphp](irc://irc.freenode.net/#fuelphp) to have a chat and if you find bugs you can put them on GitHub.

 > _ **Note:** Please do not take any of this article as me expressing any concern, issue or negative points about CodeIgniter.
 I still love the framework and use it every day.
 I am a man with many mistresses, hell I use Rails and still write in PHP.
 This is another new option, not a replacement.
 I'm not stopping working with CodeIgniter and am still contributing to [CodeIgniter Reactor](http://codeigniter.com/news/reactor_update/)._

-_  _